 While many big businesses communicate a clear purpose, only a quarter link this purpose to sustainable development.
 And of those that do, fewer still appear to truly live that purpose.

 The route to unlocking the benefits of 2030 Purpose will differ by business and sector.
 However, there are some golden rules: authenticity, balance and consistent application.
 An authentic purpose is one that is lived through the actions of the business.
 A balance needs to be continually maintained between emphasis on short term imperatives and longer term external commitments, while understanding developing stakeholder expectations.
 Finally, the purpose should be applied consistently, enduring well into the future and transcending corporate changes.

-2030 Purpose is a choice, and a choice that has many implications.
-But it is a choice that is increasingly recognized as a necessary condition for the delivery of long term value, both to direct stakeholders and wider society.
+2030 Purpose is a choice and a choice that has many implications.
+But it is a choice that is increasingly recognised as a necessary condition for the delivery of long term value, both to direct stakeholders and wider society.

 It’s good for business and good for the world.

-View or download the full report to find out why 2030 Purpose is critical for your business and how you can drive purpose into the heart of your organization.
+View or download the full report to find out why 2030 Purpose is critical for your business and how you can drive purpose into the heart of your organisation.

 Foreward by David Cruickshank

 Deloitte Global Chairman